gabehollombe/dynamodb-scaling-simulator/README.md

 - Plug into the AWS Pricing API so we can know accurate prices based on table's region

+- Show a side-by-side view in the GUI between actual vs simulated

 - Let the tool look at _all_ of your tables in an account, decide on 'optimal' scaling configs for each table, and calculate potential total cost savings 😀